hanifhefaz/Roll-Game-In-Python/README.md

 # python_lucky_roll
 A simple luck roll game in python

+## How to run
+This is a basic structure of the game, on how it will work, the final production will be in GUI form. please donwload this script and run it locally with your python compiler!

 This is an underwork project for my free time.
 New rules will be added soon.

 Hello Everyone,